-…Which sounds a bit like a spy movie.
+The Monte Carlo affair… …sounds a bit like a spy movie.
 Except they never show the bits where the secret agent has to take an elderly dependent with mobility issues around an iconic/cinematic location.
 Is Monaco wheelchair friendly?
-Is it worth a visit?
+Worth a visit?
 Is it doable in a campervan?
 We found out.

 First, a bit of Askew glossary: The ‘Franklin Index’ is a measure of ‘well-travelled-ness’ – the number of countries visited, divided by age in years.
 Inspired by the arctic explorer John Franklin and in part by his namesake Jon Franklin, who I worked with for a while and whose wife regularly used the same calculation to plan their holidays.
 A positive Franklin index, a score greater than 1, means you’ve visited more countries than your age in years.
 Whoo.
 We didn’t really travel a great deal until our late 20’s so a positive index would be a tough target but still, any opportunity to visit a new country is quite a draw.